StephenCleary/ArcDb/doc/storage-engine/file-formats/database.md

 This is a [B-Tree](./trees.md) that maps Folio offsets (used data pages) to Logical Page Numbers.

 This map is read when doing garbage collection or metadata expansion.
-- TODO: if we took more of the data header, we wouldn't need this for metadata expansion; can it be done away with completely?

 This map is appended to when allocating a data page, and removed from when deallocating a data page.